GCweigenberg/Heart-Risk-Classification-/README.md

 ## Model Information:

+### We evaluated multiple ML models and hyper-parameters for the ability to predict positive and negative diagnosis of Heart Disease:

+* Log Regression + Resampling
+* Log Regression + Resampling + Hyper-parameter tuning
+* Log Regression + Bootstrapping
+* Log Regression + Bootstrapping + Hyper-parameter tuning
+* Log Regression + SMOTE
+* Random Forests +  Hyper-parameter tuning
+* Banalced Random Forests +
+* Banalced Random Forests + Resampling

-### The final model used in this project is a Logistic Regression model that utilizes SMOTE (Synthetic Minority Over-sampling Technique) to deal with an imbalanced class set.
+### The final model used in this project is a *Logistic Regression model that utilizes SMOTE* (Synthetic Minority Over-sampling Technique) to deal with an imbalanced class set.
+See results below for supporting information on why this was selected as our optimal model.

 ## Model Purpose: